nbdd0121/muntjac-soc/docs/tutorial.md

 * [Mako](https://github.com/sqlalchemy/mako)

 Vivado needs to be obtained from [Xilinx](https://www.xilinx.com/support/download.html).
 A license may be needed depending on your FPGA.
 Please refer to Xilinx documentation for more information.
 Please ensure that `vivado` is in your PATH.
+Please use a Vivado version that is at least v2020.2.

 FuseSoc, Edalize and Mako can be installed with PIP.
 Change the working directory to the root of the project, and run:
 ```bash